sddcinfo/vmware-automation/README.md

 4. Attach the Ubuntu installer ISO and the `cidata.iso`.
 5. Set the VM to boot from the CD-ROM and start it, beginning the unattended installation.

+**IMPORTANT**: During the installation, the Ubuntu installer will prompt you to confirm the destructive action of wiping the disk.
+You must manually type `yes` in the VM console to proceed.
+This is the only manual step required.

 ## How It Works

 The automation relies on the `cloud-init` standard, which is widely used for provisioning cloud instances.
 The Ubuntu installer (Subiquity) supports using a cloud-init data source for unattended installations.